 I appreciate her being intentional about that.
 As an adult, I have modified this to honor my husband’s side of our family whose matriarch would have left a Christmas tree up all year round, if allowed to!
 I put our tree up and begin decorating the day after Thanksgiving.
 My tradition is to kick the season off with gratitude rather than glitter.

-Adding Time Abroad Traditions
+Adding Traditions From Abroad

 As an Air Force dependent, my husband lived in Europe for six of his childhood years.
 I was able experience that through our travels, studying, living and working in Europe.
 Christmas in Europe has a depth of tradition that is hard to put into words.
 You just have to be there.